CHR. Did you meet with no other assault as you came?

 preaching more frequently, and zealously,

-and, because the temper of the people requires it, by altering of some of his principles; for my part, I see no reason but a man
+of some of his principles; for my part, I see no reason but a man

 may do this (provided he has a call), aye,